Television in Luxembourg: Satellite

 The Société Européenne des Satellites (SES) was formed on the initiative and with the support of the Luxembourg government in 1985.
 The company is based in the historic Betzdorf Castle, which it acquired in 1986.
 In 1988 SES became the first European satellite provider when it launched the Astra 1A satellite.
 RTLplus, a station which had started in Luxembourg but moved its headquarters to Cologne in January 1988, was present for the launch on 8 December 1989.

 Terrestrial

 DVB-T (Digital Terrestrial) reception

-The following stations are broadcast using the DVB-T system from the transmitter at Dudelange (Ginsterberg):
+The following stations are broadcast using the DVB-T system from the transmitter at Dudelange Radio Tower (Ginsterberg):